-The 2016 programme is in the CALENDAR.
-The 2015 and previous years' lectures are also listed there.
+The 2016 and previous years' lectures are in listed in the CALENDAR.

 The regular lectures are usually monthly (see the CALENDAR), on a four-weekly cycle.
 The usual Sunday sessions start at 7.00 pm, have an interval, and finish by 9.00 pm, with further opportunity for informal discussion; supper provided.

 The lectures and events are open to all, and are free.
 There are no subscriptions or membership requirements.